 Please Contact Us for a CAMWEST Membership Form.

+We strongly recommend all riders hold Bicycle NSW membership.
 Bicycle NSW membership benefits include:

 CAMWEST seeks to promote and celebrate the use of the bicycle as a healthy and environmentally sustainable means of transport.
 We believe bicycles can be used as realistic substitutes or augmentation to other transport modes in a number of situations.